akka/akka-http/docs/src/main/paradox/routing-dsl/testkit.md

 You do this by calling the `Route.seal()` method.
 The `Route.seal()` method applies the logic of the @scala[in-scope]
 @ref[ExceptionHandler](exception-handling.md) and @ref[RejectionHandler](rejections.md#the-rejectionhandler)
-@java[passed as method arguments] to all exceptions and rejections coming back from the route, and translates them to the respective @unidoc[HttpResponse].
+@java[passed as method arguments] to all exceptions and rejections coming back from the route, and translates them to the respective @apidoc[HttpResponse].

 Note that explicit call on the `Route.seal` method is needed in test code, but in your application code it is not necessary.
 As described in @ref[Sealing a Route](routes.md#sealing-a-route), your application code only needs to bring